joana-monteiro/CCM101-jmonteiro/README.md

 Laboratory Activity 3 centered on exploring **AWS, Microsoft Azure, and Google Cloud Platform (GCP)**.
 The activities included **comparing different cloud services, examining a Linux-based cloud server, and learning about cloud migration and the use of multi-cloud environments**.

+### Laboratory Activity 4 — The Cloud-Native Engineer

+Laboratory Activity 4 introduced the fundamentals of Docker and containerization.
+The activities included examining the differences between Virtual Machines and containers, practicing essential Docker commands, setting up an Nginx web server, and learning how to manage the complete

 **This portfolio will be updated regularly throughout the semester** as I complete additional laboratory activities, checkpoints, exercises, and related technical tasks.